Hamled/tunes-takeout-api/README.md

 #### Response
-Search results are JSON documents containing a list of suggestion hashes, and the canonical URL for the request itself.
+Search results are JSON documents containing a list of suggestion hashes, and a canonical URL for the request itself.
 Each suggestion hash includes the ID for a specific business from the Yelp API as well as an ID and type for an item from the Spotify API.